ILoveAGoodCrisp/Atlas/README.md

 - Engine globals, which are global variables that can be used without the user needing to declare them (i.e. game_speed, ai_current_actor)
 - HaloScript functions (i.e. ai_place, object_create...)
 - Script names, the extension will apply highlighting to words which refer to a user defined script name.
+- Any item using the foreground colour is assumed to be a global variable or a reference to an object defined in a scenario tag.

 The image below is an example made using Atlas, a theme designed for H3Script with an aim to mimic the style Bungie used when developing Halo 3.